Talon-Games/word-finder/README.md

 1. **Enter the word length**: Specify the number of letters in the word you're looking for (between 1 and 50).
 2. **Define letter positions**: For each position in the word, you can either:
-   - Enter a letter to require at that specific location, or
+   - Enter a letter to require at that specific location
+   - Enter a '-' to require a consonant at that specific location
+   - Enter a '\*' to require a vowel at that specific location
    - Leave it blank by pressing Enter if you don't want to restrict that position to a specific letter.

 ### Example